Transport during the British Industrial Revolution: River navigations

 Some rivers, such as the Thames, Severn and Trent were naturally navigable, at least in their lower reaches.

 Other rivers were improved during the 17th and early 18th centuries, improving the transport links of towns such as Manchester, Wigan, Hereford, and Newbury in England.
 However, these only provided links towards the coast, not across the heart of England.
 It was the canals which were to provide the vital links in the transport network.
 This however changed the perspective on how people viewed the world.

 Turnpike trusts

 In England, the roads of each parish were maintained by compulsory labour from the parishioners, six days per year.
 This proved inadequate in the case of certain heavily used roads, and from the 18th century (and in a few cases slightly earlier), statutory bodies of trustees began to be set up with power to borrow money to repair and improve roads, the loans being repaid from tolls collected from road users.
 In the 1750s there was a boom in creating new turnpike trusts with the result that by the end of the 18th century almost all main roads were turnpike roads.
-Each trust required an Act of Parliament, both on its initial creation and to renew it when the term granted by the Act expired.
-Cars were invented in the 1800's.
+Each trust required an act of parliament, both on its initial creation and to renew it when the term granted by the Act expired.
+Cars were invented in the 1800s.